Recently asked questions relating to M&S Bank transfer of equity

 Is it the case that one of the registered owners passed away?
-If so please provide us with a copy of all the relevant documents e.g. the will, death certificate etc..
+If so please provide us with a copy of the Death Certificate, Probate and a copy of the Will.

-Important warnings to consider in in addition to the above M&S Bank transfer of equity information :
+Caveats to be read in further to the above M&S Bank transfer of equity Questions and Answers :

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the M&S Bank conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such terms are not adhered to you may be in breach of the lease.
-This could trigger the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.